Secured Line of Credit: What Is It, and What Are My Alternatives?

 Contributing Writer at Tally

-A line of credit gives you access to flexible funds to consolidate debt, complete a home improvement project, and more.
-You can use as much or as little of the line of credit as you need and will only pay interest on the amount you use.
+A line of credit gives you access to flexible funds to consolidate debt, complete a home improvement project and more.
+You can use as much or as little of the line of credit as you need and you will only pay interest on the amount you use.